 Often, ISVs design their applications to work on a specific version of an operating system (OS), which could be in a Microsoft, Apple, or a Linux environment.
 These operating systems are also continuously evolving, with a major upgrade every few years.
 Based on the nature of the OS upgrade, ISVs will have to refactor or upgrade some part of their code to ensure that their applications work on the latest versions of the relevant OS without a hitch.
 Usually, major OS vendors support ISVs with utilities or tools to facilitate migration to newer versions.

-A technology upgrade might sound relatively easier than an application upgrade, but depending upon the nature of the application, this could be a complex activity.
-ISVs might also have to consider a phased approach for upgrading, either one layer at a time (such as UI, and database) or one component at a time.
+A software upgrade might sound relatively easier, but depending upon the nature of the application, this could be a complex activity.
+ISVs might also have to consider a phased approach for software upgrades, either one layer at a time (such as UI, and database) or one component at a time.